enthusiastic-js/form-observer/docs/form-validity-observer/guides.md

 <!--
 TODO: Some `Guides` that could be helpful:

-1) Using `renderByDefault` to render errors to stateful objects (instead of rendering to the DOM).
-2) Reconciling error messages sent by the server on the client side.
+1) Reconciling error messages sent by the server on the client side.
-3) MAYBE something on how to work with accessible error messages?
+2) MAYBE something on how to work with accessible error messages?
 (Should we also mention `aria-errormessage` vs. `aria-describedby` too?
 As well as the lack of support for `aria-errormessage`?
 Or does that belong somewhere else in the docs?)
 -->

 ## Enabling Accessible Error Messages during Form Submissions